-GRID3 has produced 484 ward-level maps for Kano State, Nigeria to support the National Malaria Elimination Programme (NMEP) with digital microplanning for an upcoming Insecticide-Treated Net (ITN) distribution campaign in October 2022 aimed at stemming the spread of malaria in the state.
+To support the National Malaria Elimination Programme (NMEP) with digital microplanning for an upcoming October 2022 Insecticide-Treated Net (ITN) distribution campaign in Kano State, GRID3 has produced 484 ward-level microplanning maps.
+The aim is to stem the spread of malaria using data-driven decision making.

 According to Nigeria’s National Malaria Elimination Programme (NMEP), 97 percent of the country’s population is at risk of malaria.
 Insecticide-Treated Net (ITN) distribution campaigns help reduce the prevalence of malaria through the “community effect” that occurs when the majority of residents in high transmission areas sleep under chemically treated bednets.